Bryq vs The Predictive Index comparison page hero with pre-employment assessment headline

 Who Should Choose Maki People?

-Maki People works best for high-volume frontline hiring needs where the bottleneck is recruiter bandwidth, not assessment depth.
-If you're processing tens of thousands of job applications per month across multiple markets and your primary goal is automating the early funnel, the agent-based model was designed for exactly that problem.
-The customization options, including branded landing pages and configurable agent stacks, give enterprise teams flexibility.
+Maki People works best for high-volume frontline hiring where the bottleneck is recruiter bandwidth.
+If you’re processing tens of thousands of applications per month across multiple markets and your primary goal is automating the early funnel, the agent-based model was designed for that problem.

-Maki People works best for high-volume frontline hiring needs where the bottleneck is recruiter bandwidth, not assessment depth.
-If you're processing tens of thousands of job applications per month across multiple markets and your primary goal is automating the early funnel, the agent-based model was designed for exactly that problem.
-The customization options, including branded landing pages and configurable agent stacks, give enterprise teams flexibility.
+Maki People works best for high-volume frontline hiring where the bottleneck is recruiter bandwidth.
+If you’re processing tens of thousands of applications per month across multiple markets and your primary goal is automating the early funnel, the agent-based model was designed for that problem.

-Maki People works best for high-volume frontline hiring needs where the bottleneck is recruiter bandwidth, not assessment depth.
-If you're processing tens of thousands of job applications per month across multiple markets and your primary goal is automating the early funnel, the agent-based model was designed for exactly that problem.
-The customization options, including branded landing pages and configurable agent stacks, give enterprise teams flexibility.
+Maki People works best for high-volume frontline hiring where the bottleneck is recruiter bandwidth.
+If you’re processing tens of thousands of applications per month across multiple markets and your primary goal is automating the early funnel, the agent-based model was designed for that problem.

 How Bryq Compares to Other Assessment Platforms